 Storage Requirements: Store in tightly closed, galvanized containers in a cool, well-ventilated area away from direct sunlight and open flames.
 Containers should be effectively sealed and clearly marked.
 Do not store in plastic containers which are likely to contact clothing or foodstuffs.

-Protect containers should be effectively search and clearly marked.
-Do not sure in plastic containers which are likely to contact clouding of todostifis.
 Protect containers from physical damage.

 Engineering Controls: Avoid contact with skin or mucous membranes.
 Use only with appropriate personal protective gear.
 Warn workers of the specific health hazards and train them to use this material safely.
 Avoid mixtures containing more than 1% TOCP.
-Check supplies to determine the o-isomer content.
+Check supplies to determine the objective gear of househearing procedures.

+the o-isomer content.
 Practice good hygiene and housekeeping procedures.

 Other Precautions: Provide preplacement and annual physical examinations with emphasis on the peripheral and central nervous system.
 Monitor blood cholinesterase levels.